Test driving the Diamond V Face Slimming Mask review

-From Alphabets to Korean body types
+Alphabets to Korean body types of beauty

 An S-Line body generally refers to someone with a curvy and sexy figure; meanwhile, an S-line face is someone with a facial profile that has a bit of a pointed nose (a backwards S).
 An X-line body refers to a person with long arms and legs but a tiny waist.
 (More on the alphabets here)

 To address the inspiration behind today’s video, there are V-line faces (pronounced: “vwe line”).
 These are hugely popular in Korea.
 A V-line is a pointed chin and a beveled and angled jawline that looks like a V and you’ll find them ubiquitous among Hallyu celebrities, where it seems each year, someone’s V-line gets narrow and narrower until their beauty is down-right alien (*cough* Hyun Bin).